ML Observability: Monitoring model behavior over time

 The following limitations apply to model monitors:

 Model monitors run in a virtual warehouse.
 This warehouse incurs cost when the user creates the service and each time the monitor is refreshed.
-Additionally, a virtual warehouse is used when the associated Snowsight dashboard is loaded, and will incur charges for the same.
+A virtual warehouse is also used when loading the associated Snowsight dashboard, and incurs charges.

 Model Monitors materialize the source data into a table stored in your account.